 - c) In carrying out the hazard identification and risk assessment procedure, hazards will be eliminated wherever practicable in line with the Principle of Prevention as set out in the Safety, Health and Welfare at Work Act 2005 (in descending order of preference below). - 1.
 Avoid risks. - 2.
 Evaluate unavoidable risks. - 3.
 Combat risks at source. - 4.
 Adapt work to the individual, especially the design of places of work - 5.
 Adapt the place of work to technical progress. - 6.
-Replace dangerous articles, substances, or systems of work by non-dangerous or less dangerous articles, substances, or systems.

-- 7. Use collective protective measures over individual measures. - 8.
+Replace dangerous articles, substances, or systems of work by non-dangerous or less dangerous articles, substances, or systems. - 7.
+Use collective protective measures over individual measures. - 8.
 Develop an adequate prevention policy. - 9.
-Give appropriate training and instruction to employees. - d) The hazard identification and risk assessment procedure will be carried out as required by changing conditions within the School or Function.
-These conditions will include the following: - 1.
-A change in activities (new areas of activity, practices or equipment). - 2.
-A need to improve safety performance in a particular area. - 3.
-In the event of an accident or incident. - 4.
-Where changes to individual's health circumstances require it e.g., pregnancy. - e) As part of the hazard identification process the University will seek; - opportunities to enhance health and safety performance, while taking into account planned changes to the University, its policies, its processes or its activities and: - opportunities to adapt work, work organization and work environment to workers: - opportunities to eliminate hazards and reduce health and safety risks; - other opportunities for improving the safety management system. - f) The Head of School or Function will ensure that Risk Assessments and associated Safe Operational Procedures or equivalent are reviewed annually to ensure that they reflect any changes which may have taken place in the way activities are conducted. - g) Contractors
+Give appropriate training and instruction to employees.

+The hazard identification and risk assessment procedure will be carried out as required by changing conditions within the School or Function.
+These conditions will include the following:

+- i.
+A change in activities (new areas of activity, practices or equipment). - ii.
+A need to improve safety performance in a particular area. - iii.
+In the event of an accident or incident. - iv.
+Where changes to individual's health circumstances require it e.g., pregnancy.

+As part of the hazard identification process the University will seek;

+- opportunities to enhance health and safety performance, while taking into account planned changes to the University, its policies, its processes or its activities and: - opportunities to adapt work, work organization and work environment to workers; - opportunities to eliminate hazards and reduce health and safety risks; - other opportunities for improving the safety management system.

+The Head of School or Function will ensure that Risk Assessments and associated Safe Operational Procedures or equivalent are reviewed annually to ensure that they reflect any changes which may have taken place in the way activities are conducted.

+Contractors